markevans/dragonfly/extra_docs/Analysers.md

 Analysing data for things like width, mime_type, etc. come under the banner of Analysis.

+You can register as many analysers as you like.

 Let's say we have a Dragonfly app

     app = Dragonfly[:images]